Pra101/CSES-PROBLEMS/README.md

 # CSES-PROBLEMS
-Solutions to ALL CSES Problems: solved by own way.
+Solutions to CSES Problems: solved by own way.